cicada-lang/lambda-disco/docs/tests/nat-self.md

   (target motive base step))
 ```

+- The story goes like this:

+  We know `ind-Nat`'s type.
+  It is an expression of mathematical induction.

+  How to implement it's function body?
+  There are infinitely many ways to do this.
+  Let's choose the most simple definition
+  that takes into account all the information available,
+  namely `(target motive base step)`.

+  We get lambda encoding in this way.

+  And we can try to solve `Nat`,
+  i.e. to find a definition of `Nat`
+  that works with `ind-Nat`'s definition.

+  And we invent self type.

 Note that, in the defining of `Nat`,
 `zero` and `add1` occurred,
 but the type of `zero` is `Nat`.